dustintdn/employee-turnover/README.md

 The main outcome of this project is to predict the probability of an employee leaving.
 We target a probability value because the response variable (employment) is binary: TRUE for active employee and FALSE for inactive employee.

 ## Data Description
-The dataset contains employee data for 1,470 employees with demographics and company data (income, employee engagement surveys, tenure, ...) sourced from IBM HR Analytics Employee Attrition & Performance.
+The dataset contains employee data for 1,470 employees with demographic, performance, and employment data (gender, race, income, employee engagement surveys, tenure, ...) sourced from IBM HR Analytics Employee Attrition & Performance.
+Analysis of the data used can be found in the EDA.ipynb file.